-This video is approximately three minutes in length.
+This video is approximately six minutes in length.
 For more information about International Recovery Day please go here.